 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, BlackRock reported total carbon emissions of approximately 66,890,000 kg CO2e globally.
-This includes Scope 1 emissions of about 6,689,000 kg CO2e and Scope 2 emissions of approximately 1,568,000 kg CO2e (market-based).
-The company also disclosed significant Scope 3 emissions, with notable contributions from purchased goods and services (234,645,000 kg CO2e) and business travel (46,720,000 kg CO2e).
+In 2023, BlackRock reported total carbon emissions of approximately 66,890,000 kg CO2e across all scopes.
+This includes 6,689,000 kg CO2e from Scope 1, 1,568,000 kg CO2e from Scope 2 (market-based), and a significant 234,645,000 kg CO2e from Scope 3 emissions, which encompass categories such as purchased goods and services, business travel, and capital goods.
 BlackRock has set ambitious climate commitments, aiming to achieve net zero emissions across its operations by 2030.
-Specifically, the company targets a near-zero reduction in Scope 1 and Scope 2 emissions by 2025.
-Additionally, BlackRock has established a goal to reduce its Scope 1 and 2 emissions by 67% by 2030, using a 2019 baseline.
-In 2023, BlackRock enhanced its carbon credit procurement process to ensure higher quality and durability of removal projects, further supporting its climate initiatives.
-The company is actively working towards these targets, demonstrating a commitment to sustainability and climate responsibility.
+Specifically, the company targets a 67% reduction in Scope 1 and 2 emissions by 2030, using a 2019 baseline.
+Additionally, BlackRock plans to reduce its Scope 1 and 2 emissions to near zero by 2025.
+In 2023, the firm enhanced its carbon credit procurement processes to ensure higher quality and durability of removal projects.
+The company’s emissions data is sourced directly from BlackRock, Inc., with no cascaded data from parent or related organizations.
+BlackRock's ongoing efforts reflect a commitment to sustainability and responsible investment practices in the financial sector.

 Access structured emissions data, company-specific emission factors, and source documents